apache/jackrabbit-oak/oak-doc/src/site/markdown/security/permission/permissionsandprivileges.md

 to the repository.

-For rare cases where the application needs to understand if a given session is actually allowed to perform a given action, it is recommend to use `Session.hasPermission(String, String)`.
+For rare cases where the application needs to understand if a given session is actually allowed to perform a given action, it is recommend to use `Session.hasPermission(String, String)` or `JackrabbitSession.hasPermission(String, String...)`

 In order to test permissions that are not reflected in the action constants defined on `Session` or `JackrabbitSession`, the default implementation also allows